 As detailed earlier in this study, providing 4,500 feet of length on Runway 17-35 will enable a larger portion of the general aviation aircraft fleet utilizing Dallas Executive Airport to operate on this runway.
-Toward the end of the focused term planning horizon, the CIP proposes a 400foot northerly extension and 300-foot southerly extension of Runway 17-35.
+Toward the end of the focused term planning horizon, the CIP proposes a 400-foot northerly extension and 300-foot southerly extension of Runway 17-35.
 This project includes not only the runway extension, but the extensions of parallel Taxiways A and D and additional entrance/exit taxiways.
 Furthermore, the relocation of navigational aids to include the PAPI-4 systems and REILs serving each runway end are also taken into account during this project.
-It is during this time that the width of Runway 17-35 should be decreased to 100 feet to adhere to ARC B-II design standards.